Guide to raising Bichons

 I give my pups 3 shots: 5-way Solo-Jec 5, starting at 7 weeks of age, and repeat with a 3-week interval.

 Rabies should be done when the puppy reaches 4 months old.
-For regular shots and Rabies, I recommend
+For regular shots and Rabies I recommend mobile vet clinics

-mobile vet clinics.
-They are very convenient for preventive care.
-Services include: Vaccinations (including Rabies), Microchipping, Fecal Test, and Nail Trim.
-Clinics are held at Tractor Supply stores, usually once a week; no appointment is necessary.
+They are very convenient for the preventive care.
+Services include: Vaccinations (including Rabies), Microchipping, Fecal Test and Nail Trim.
+Clinics are held at Tractor Supply stores, usually ones a week, no appointment is necessary.
 Prices are great too!

 Spay / Neuter